sc23by/bebay-team-7-project/README.md

 ## Installation

-All dependencies can be installed by running the `flaskSetupVenv.sh` script.
+All dependencies can be installed by running the `RequirementsSetup.sh` script.

 ### Steps to Install: